4. Maxwell eigenmode extraction of a coplanar waveguide resonator with adaptive meshing

 import numpy as np

-# import relevant modules of QTCAD
+# Import the relevant modules of QTCAD.

 from qtcad.device.maxwell_eigenmode import Solver